The Cotswolds is a hidden gem in England. We share the best things to do in the Cotswolds UK, so you can plan the perfect trip.

 Discover Harry Potter

 The quaint little well-preserved village of Lacock is steeped in the traditional Cotswolds manner.
 This place is a doyen of many a filmmaker and happens to be the scene of the hugely popular Harry Potter series.
 Films like Lacock Abbey and Harry Potter and the Chamber of Secrets are some of the well-known titles which were shot here.

 For a change, try taking a walk on the wild side by interacting with giraffes, lemurs and white rhinos at the exclusive Gothic Manor House Lawns.
 The sight of the animals in this unique habitat against a backdrop of stunning gardens has to be seen to be believed.
 The 120 acres of the reserve hold an astonishing 260 different species of animals, which hold a special attraction for children because of the child-friendly infrastructure on offer.
 Don’t forget to carry your binoculars.

 This hidden pleasure destination lies nestled in the Cotswold countryside far away from the rigours of everyday life.
 Situated on High Street, Worcestershire, this relaxing venue is just ideal for those looking for a variety of relaxing activities.
 The environs of the three-acre private garden, which houses the spa, lures guests with some of the most invigorating therapies on offer to add to the Cotswold experience.

-The Cotswolds kingdom, vast as it may seem, offer the visitor an in-depth look to the way of life of another era.
-The area is characterized by the gentle display of the blend of the contemporary life and present-day charm, by way of festivals, vibrant as ever, and museums which are awe-inspiring in their own right.
+The Cotswolds kingdom, vast as it may seem, offers the visitor an in-depth look at the way of life of another era.
+The area is characterized by the gentle display of the blend of contemporary life and present-day charm, by way of festivals, vibrant as ever, and museums which are awe-inspiring in their own right.
 Simply enjoy the affluence of the carefully conserved place as the locals do, totally unfazed by the celebrity culture.